-In partnership with the Fetzer Institute, the WMed Wellness Initiative was launched in 2019 to expand our school’s promotion of well-being and excellence at both an individual and organizational level.
+The WMed Wellness Initiative was launched in 2019 to expand our school’s promotion of well-being and excellence at both an individual and organizational level.
 Our mission is to support, educate, and inspire all members of the medical school community to nurture mind-body-spirit wellness for themselves, others, and the community as a whole.
 This focus goes hand-in-hand with WMed’s mission to train competent and compassionate physicians who seek to treat the whole patient.
-By bringing wellness to the forefront, we help create a healthy climate which supports all members of the WMed community to embody our Values in Action.
+By bringing wellness to the forefront, we help create a healthy climate which supports all members of the WMed community to embody our values.

 As you review our wellness offerings and resources, feel free to reach out with any questions.

-The WMed Wellness Curricula are guided by the importance of skill development in three areas:
+The WMed Wellness Curriculum is guided by the importance of skill development in three areas:

 - Identifying and implementing personal well-being strategies